AlbaArnauAlemany/BeeAware/README.md

     - This class represents the details of a symptom experienced by a beezzer.
     It includes information such as the type of reaction, whether antihistamines were used, the date the symptom was entered, and the unique identifier of the beezzer unique identifier.

+11. **Credentials**
+    -

+12. **Token**:
+    - This class represents a security token used in the application for authentication and authorization purposes.